fxbriol/fxbriol.github.io/_pages/research-PN.md

 * ***Briol, F-X.***, Oates, C. J., Cockayne, J., Chen, W. Y. & Girolami, M. (2017). *On the sampling problem for kernel quadrature*.
 Proceedings of the 34th International Conference on Machine Learning, PMLR 70:586-595. [(***Conference***)](http://proceedings.mlr.press/v70/briol17a.html) [(***Preprint***)](https://arxiv.org/abs/1706.03369)

-On the modelling side, I have also extended the approach to use alternatives to standard Gaussian process regression, including through the use of tree-based models, Dirichlet processes and multi-output Gaussian processes:
+On the modelling side, I have also extended the approach to use alternatives to standard Gaussian process regression, including through the use of tree-based models, Dirichlet processes, multi-output Gaussian processes and Bayesian neural networks:

 * Oates, C. J., Niederer, S., Lee, A., ***Briol, F-X.*** & Girolami, M. (2017). *Probabilistic models for integration error in the assessment of functional cardiac models*.
 Advances in Neural Information Processing Systems (NeurIPS), 109-117.
 [(***Conference***)](https://papers.nips.cc/paper/6616-probabilistic-models-for-integration-error-in-the-assessment-of-functional-cardiac-models) [(***Preprint***)](https://arxiv.org/abs/1606.06841)